tubiana/colorMSAwithSSE/README.md

 The color order should follow this : GAP, COIL, HELICES, BSHEET.
 Example: `-c "white, bisque, red, yellow"`

+### Font
+You can change the font style with the parameter `-fs`.
+It can be with Serif (`serif`) or sans-serif (`sans`)

 ### Example
 You can run an example within the test folder.

-`python ../colorMSAwithSSE/colorMSAwithSSE.py -f SH2.fasta -s structures/ -o SH2.png -w 60 -c 'white, bisque, red, yellow' -a 0.6`
+`python ../colorMSAwithSSE/colorMSAwithSSE.py -f SH2.fasta -s structures/ -o SH2.png -w 60 -c 'white, bisque, red, yellow' -a 0.6 -ft sans`

 **Output example**
 ![outputexample](test/SH2.png)